chromaui/chromatic-docs/jenkins.md

   stages {
     /* Other pipeline stages */

-    /*👇Checks if the current branch is not the master and runs Chromatic */ stage('Deploy to Chromatic') {
+    /*👇Checks if the current branch is not master and runs Chromatic */ stage('Deploy to Chromatic') {
       when {
         not {